 Okay, now that we’ve got that settled, you’ll need the following things to open an account:

 Next, figure out where you want to open your Roth IRA.
 You can use a discount brokerage company like E*Trade, or Schwab.
-Discount brokerage firms charge clients lower fees, but sometimes offer fewer services than bigger brokerage firms (liking offering investment advice).
-Or you can open an account at one of the big three firms — Fidelity, Vanguard and T. Rowe Price — which provide much more services (personally, I chose one of the the big three — Vanguard — because I like having more options available).
+Discount brokerage firms charge clients lower fees, but sometimes offer fewer services than bigger brokerage firms (like offering investment advice).
+Or you can open an account at one of the big three firms — Fidelity, Vanguard and T. Rowe Price — which provide much more services (personally, I chose one of the the big three — Vanguard — because I like having more options available, and because of their low fees).
 Some firms will require that you have at least $1,000 available to deposit to open an account, but there are also other plans available for people who are starting out with less than that.
 T. Rowe Price, for example, has a program that allows you to invest as little as $50 a month in a Roth, as long as you sign up for an automatic investment plan.

 Once you’ve figured that out, you can open an account online, over the phone, or at a brick and mortar location.
 The rest of the process should be easy because whoever is helping you will explain everything you need to do.